The Curious Case of the Bloated Local System (not Default) Profile – Hotfixed?

 My tip: make a copy of the DEFAULT profile anyway after initial setup.
 That way you can always revert back to that one quite easily.

-Next up: the search for the root case.
+Next up: the search for the root cause.
 Using a tool provided by MS Support we were able to identify 2 registry keys that were clearly oversized.

 MS added some details to this: they did have some “rare cases” where print drivers attempt to write into the default profile, filling it up until the point where the registry is becoming too large causing registry pressure.